 The orientation and onboarding of all SIPI students is managed by the academic and career counseling office that is part of the SIPI one-stop student services.
-There is not a separate onboarding for AE students from that of all new students that apply to SIPI.
-Each student begins their interaction with Mechelle Crazy Thunder who is also the school's career counselor.
-Student meet with her either in-person online and begin the discussion on their college and career interests.
-If the students are pursuing their HSE certificate they are then referred to James Snyder the HSE instructor and will have a discussion about how the HSE study program works, the preparation and testing components of these classes.
-The other AE students who already have a HS diploma will then be assessed using the Accuplacer test to allow their ABE advisor to set up their class schedule.
-This process involves either an in-person or virtual meeting with their advisor and we start the process of building a file on each individual student.
+There is not a separate onboarding for AE students from that of all new students that apply to SIPI though there is a distinct half-day of on-boarding for HSE students with the HSE staff.
+Each student begins their interaction with Mechelle Crazy Thunder, who is also the school's career counselor.
+Students meet with her, either in-person or online, and the discussion on their college and career interests.
+If the students are pursuing their HSE certificate, they are referred to James Snyder, the HSE instructor, to discuss how the HSE study program works, the preparation and testing components of these classes.
+The other AE students, who already have a HS diploma, will then be assessed using the Accuplacer test to allow their ABE advisor to set up their class schedule.
+This process involves either an in-person or virtual meetings with their advisor and we start the process of building a file on each individual student.
 This is usually the point where student will fill out and sometimes discuss the various items on the New Mexico state ABE intake forms.

-During the period of 3 or 4 days before the semester starts, onboarding for students starts who will be residents in the dormitories as they move in and get established in these facilities.
-There are several days of both large group activities where students and their parent may meet the SIPI faculty and get a chance to hear about the various degree programs offered at SIPI.
+During the first 3 or 4 days before the semester starts, onboarding starts for dorm residents as they move in and get established in these facilities.
+There are several days of both large group activities where students and their parents may meet the SIPI faculty and get a chance to hear about the various degree programs offered at SIPI.
 There are often activities during this time such as a scavenger hunt as a student completes tasks that force them to become familiar with the SIPI campus and they will learn where the various student support services are housed.
 There will be at least one day with a large lunchtime gathering to give students a chance to meet each other and start becoming familiar with support staff as well as their instructors.

-The onboarding for HSE students includes all of these activities as well as a couple days of group team building activities along with their instructors including the 4 HSE bridge staff.
+The onboarding for HSE students includes all these activities, as well as a couple days of group team building activities along with their instructors including the 4 HSE bridge staff.
 This is the period where they will begin the weekly practice of one-on-one meetings with their HSE instructor or each of the subject area tutor/mentors and establish their personal schedule for these individual meetings as well as their schedules of content classes depending on their individual skill levels.
-For HSE students onboarding and orientation may continue at various time during their HSE tenure since we consider it very important if a student wishes to continue to pursue their education at SIPI that this process starts as soon as they have begun to pass portions of their HSE certificate exams.
-By the time they have finished their HSE diploma they are meant to already be on their career or college pathway.
+For HSE students, onboarding and orientation may continue at various time during their HSE tenure since we consider it very important if a student wishes to continue to pursue their education at SIPI that this process starts as soon as they have begun to pass portions of their HSE certificate exams.
+By the time they have finished their HSE diploma, they are meant to already be on their career or college pathway.